 Well, we’ve got some thoughts about that in the article below.
 Read on and reap the profits (ha ha!).

-Ten Ways an LMS Can Save You Money on EHS Training
+Ten Ways an LMS Can Save You Money on Safety Training

 But, we can easily think of at least ten ways that an LMS can positively affect the ROI of your safety training program by: